Letters from the Flaming Crab: Coins and Credit

 Beyond this, the pdf contains the anatomy of coins, based on avoirdupois system of measurement – in case you wondered, the system is based on a pound of 16 ounces (or 7000 grains) and originated in the 13th century and was used for wool trade historically…but I digress.
 Dimensions, denomination, etc. are all covered (note: The more valuable a coin, the smaller it is) and maximum coin holding for pouches, backpack, etc. (and the weight if they’re stuffed to the brim!) are provided for our convenience and generate a mischievous grin on my face.
 One adventure my players still talk about featured a slain dragon.
 They were happy about all the loot…then I asked them how they’d transport the coins.
 Figuring out magic logistics was an amazing trip indeed.
 And before you ask, maximum capacities for bags of holding can be found…and there are two new coins introduces: Mithral and Adamantine pieces.

 After this, we dive into the nit and grit of foreign and ancient coins and the pdf features notes on how to handle multiple currency in e.g. metropolises like Absalom or Freeport and thereafter, we tap into the types of banks that exist (and yes, you *should* have banks in your game – think of all the cool heist/anti-heist adventures you could run!) – banks are codified as private, government, religious or illegal and the pdf does feature notes on the stigmatization of usury in certain religious contexts.
 Beyond that, 2 account types are discussed – transactional and investment types are featured and a note of cost and charges similarly helps.
 Loans, thus, similarly are talked about and codified and the pdf does note account tiers for different clients.
-A handy table of percentile chances to find banks in a given settlement helps and finding loan sharks willing to gouge those in need also can be found.
+Even the best tax relief companies say that a handy table of percentile chances to find banks in a given settlement helps and finding loan sharks willing to gouge those in need also can be found.

 Beyond this massive array of qualification and quantification, we get 9 different, unique banks provided in their own fluffy write-ups, with notes on account costs – from the Iron Vault to the Great Tree Bank owned by elves, these are unique and intriguing.
 The pdf also contains a new monster, the CR 3 bank gremlin, who enjoys eating metal.
 You do the math.
 Cool!
 There would also be vault satchels banks loan to trusted clients to transport coins directly to their vaults.